Covering by planks and avoiding zeros of polynomials: Abstract

 \section{Abstract}

-We note that the recent polynomial proofs of (particular cases of) the spherical and complex plank covering problems by Zhao and Ortega-Moreno give some general information on zeros of real and complex polynomials restricted to the unit sphere.
-After that we discuss the extension of Bang's result for coverings of the Euclidean ball by planks.
-We establish polynomial analogs of the Bang theorem by explaining how to find a point in the unit ball sufficiently far from the zero set of a given polynomial.
-As a corollary of these results, we establish a conjecture of Jiang and Polyanskii about covering a sphere by spherical segments generalizing the zone conjecture of Fejes T\'{o}th.
+We note that the recent polynomial proofs of the spherical and complex plank covering problems by Zhao and Ortega-Moreno give some general information on zeros of real and complex polynomials restricted to the unit sphere.
+As a corollary of these results, we establish several generalizations of the celebrated Bang plank covering theorem.

+We prove a tight polynomial analog of the Bang theorem for the Euclidean ball and an even stronger polynomial version for the complex projective space.
+Specifically, for the ball we show that for every real nonzero $d$-variate polynomial $P$ of degree $n$, there exists a point in the unit $d$-dimensional ball at distance at least $1/n$ from the zero set of the polynomial $P$.

+Using the polynomial approach, we also prove the strengthening of the Fejes T\'oth zone conjecture on covering a sphere by spherical segments, closed parts of the sphere between two parallel hyperplanes.
+In particular, we show that the sum of angular widths of spherical segments covering the whole sphere is at least $\pi$.